-With my health coach certification from the Institute of Integrative Nutrition (IIN), I decided to combine my formal nutrition and herbal medicine training with my alternative health care passion.
+With my health coach certification from the Institute of Integrative Nutrition (IIN) in 2019, I decided to combine my formal nutrition and herbal medicine training with my alternative health care passion.
 This passion is now expanded to include sharing of information and knowledge to help others.

 Here is how it began…